 2. RUNNER-UP: Husqvarna 967820592 LE221R Self-Propelled Mower

 With a simple squeeze bar control, the Husqvarna 967820592 Self-Propelled Battery Lawn Mower effortlessly moves forward at a steady pace, using its nearly soundless 40V engine to tackle heavy yard growth.
-Husqvarna’s warranty supports the 70-lb self-propelled lawn mower, and it uses two batteries in the twin-bay system to provide extended run time.
+Husqvarna’s 70-lb self-propelled lawn mower uses two batteries in the twin-bay system to provide extended run time.

 The self-propelled lawn mower includes the option to choose between mulching, bagging, or side-discharging cut grass, and has 8-inch front wheels paired with 11-inch rear wheels for use on uneven or steeply-sloped terrain.
 With up to half an acre of cutting capacity before the batteries need recharging, this self-propelled lawn mower is ideal for tackling medium- to large-sized yards.